Candle: Use

 Before the invention of electric lighting, candles and oil lamps were commonly used for illumination.
 In areas without electricity, they are still used routinely.
-Until the 20th century, candles were more common in northern Europe.
-In southern Europe and the Mediterranean, oil lamps predominated.

-In the developed world today, candles are used mainly for their aesthetic value and scent, particularly to set a soft, warm, or romantic ambiance, for emergency lighting during electrical power failures, and for religious or ritual purposes.
+In the developed world today, candles are used mainly for their aesthetic value and scent, particularly to set a soft, warm, or romantic ambiance, or for emergency lighting during electrical power failures.
+They are also still commonly used in religious and ceremonial contexts.
+Examples include votive candles, Paschal candles and yahrzeit candles.
+In the days leading to Christmas, some people burn a candle a set amount to represent each day, as marked on the candle.
+The type of candle used in this way is called the Advent candle, although this term is also used to refer to candles that are used in an Advent wreath.

+Symbolic use of candles has extended from the religious to the secular, for example, a candlelight vigil may be held in remembrance for a person, for a cause or an event, or as a form of political action or protest.
+In a social setting, candles are commonly used on birthday cakes.

-In the 21st century, there has been a huge spike in sales of scented candles in recent years.
-The COVID-19 pandemic and the ensuing lockdowns led to a dramatic increase in the sales of scented candles, diffusers and room sprays.
+In the 21st century, there has been an increase in sales of scented candles in recent years, particularly during the COVID-19 pandemic and the ensuing lockdowns, with scented candles, diffusers and room sprays becoming popular.

 Other uses

 With the fairly consistent and measurable burning of a candle, a common use of candles was to tell the time.
 The candle designed for this purpose might have time measurements, usually in hours, marked along the wax.
 The Song dynasty in China (960–1279) used candle clocks.

 By the 18th century, candle clocks were being made with weights set into the sides of the candle.
 As the candle melted, the weights fell off and made a noise as they fell into a bowl.

-In the days leading to Christmas, some people burn a candle a set amount to represent each day, as marked on the candle.
-The type of candle used in this way is called the Advent candle, although this term is also used to refer to a candle that are used in an Advent wreath.